Skip to Main Content

 Nature documentary production throughout Netherlands.

+Here is how this works in practice.
 Marine and wildlife filming in the Netherlands focuses on the North Sea, the Wadden Sea (a UNESCO World Heritage site) and the country's network of dunes, polders and managed reserves.
 Productions can capture grey and harbour seals on the Wadden Islands of Texel, Vlieland and Schiermonnikoog, spoonbills in wetland reserves, semi-wild Konik horses at Oostvaardersplassen, and red foxes in the coastal dunes.
 The North Sea coast at Scheveningen, Zandvoort and Bergen aan Zee adds working harbours and seabird colonies.

 Capabilities